playbanq/WebWalletAPI/README.md

 This specification defines an API that aims to enable web applications to carry out electronic commerce transactions using WebWallets.

 ## What is a WebWallet?
-A WebWallet is a digital wallet that can be recharged using cash to make payments on the web.
+A WebWallet is a digital wallet that can be recharged using cash to make micropayments on the web.

 + **No deposits, but recharges**
 A WebWallet is not a deposit account, but a rechargeable digital wallet.
 Funds are not added as deposits but as prepaid recharges, which represent a temporary intermediation between online buyers and sellers.

-+ **No withdrawals, only payments**
++ **No withdrawals or redemption**
 A WebWallet recharge is interpreted as a purchase intention, therefore it cannot be reversed.
 The balance loaded on a WebWallet cannot be withdrawn or redeemed for cash, so it must be fully spent at some point.

 + **No currency exchange**